The John Holland Contractor Management process for the North Western Program Alliance (NWPA) Project is completed in two stages:

 Step 2 > Enter employees/contractors

-With your login, you can now enter and edit your employees in the Rail Industry Worker system – this includes personal contact details, address, phone and email.
+With your login, you can now enter and edit your workers in the Rail Industry Worker system – this includes personal contact details, address, phone and email.

 Step 3 > Select roles

-Next, you will select the roles your employee will complete for John Holland on the NWPA project.
+Next, you will select the roles your worker will complete for John Holland on the NWPA project.

 Step 4 > Upload competencies

-You will now be prompted to upload documents to support the qualifications and competency for your employee to complete the roles selected in Step 3.
+You will now be prompted to upload documents to support the qualifications and competency for your worker to complete the roles selected in Step 3.

-Order and pay for the Rail Industry Worker cards for your employees.
+Order and pay for the Rail Industry Worker cards and training for your workers.
 Cards cost $100 + GST and are valid for 10 years, with a $30 + GST annual renewal and maintenance fee.
+Training costs $10 + GST.